 Their book Good Grief was a result of those meetings, and the conversations they had.
-Watch them here, in conversation with Anita Anand in March 2021, to talk about their intertwined stories of love and grief, and their thoughts, ideas and advice for anyone facing the loss of a loved one or wishing to know how best to support others in these circumstances.
+Join them here, in conversation with Anita Anand, to talk about their intertwined stories of love and grief, and their thoughts, ideas and advice for anyone facing the loss of a loved one or wishing to know how best to support others in these circumstances.

 They confront the unspoken fears and unhelpful stereotypes that leave so many unprepared to deal with death and unsure how to comfort anyone experiencing loss.
 Part memoir, part investigation, Good Grief also details Catherine’s exploration of the possibility that her husband, the musician Andy Gill, whose death made global headlines earlier this year, might be one of the earliest victims in the UK of Covid-19.
 Above all, this is a book about love.